 DISCLAIMER – This model is specific to India and its specifications vary from the US release.
-Please check local listing on Amazon.com for technical aspects.
-You are most welcome to get to know the Indian review of it though. 🙂 The USA model covers a smaller area and is mostly the same otherwise.
+Please check local listing on AMAZON.com for technical aspects.
+You are most welcome to get to know the Indian review of it though. 🙂 The USA model covers a smaller area and is otherwise the same in other aspects.

 Coway Airmega 150 Review

-Expect the Airmega 150 to clean the air of medium sized rooms sized 355 sq.ft.
+Expect the Airmega 150 to be able to clean the air of small and mid-size rooms.
+Rooms sizes within 355 sq.ft. can have their complete air volume cleaned atleast once in an hour.
+An ideal air purifier for room should be able to clean the air 5 times per hour.
 Most homes in India have smaller rooms than this size.
 Hence, in all probability it shall suit your needs as well.
 Nowadays, air purifiers having a True HEPA filter is a norm so don’t worry about it.
 It too has a good quality H13 grade True HEPA filter.
 You would miss the Smart WiFi features rendered by an App because not every air purifier is the Levoit Core 200S.

 AIRMEGA 150 UNBOXING

-My Airmega 150 arrived in about 4 days of ordering from Amazon.
+My Airmega 150 arrived in about 4 days of ordering on Amazon.
+ETA in your case may vary according to your location.
 The packaging was good and the air purifier was secured in its place well.
 The pre-filter, the HEPA filter and the carbon filter were all housed inside the air purifier itself.
 The uniqueness lies in how the filters are housed inside the air purifier (Cartridge feature).
 Apart from this a user manual, a quick start guide and a power cord came along.
-I was also sent an original N95 mask inside as a promotional gift which was a pleasant surprise.
-You may or may not get it in your country, all depends on the seller.
+I was also sent an original N95 mask inside as a promotional gift which was a smart marketing strategy.
+You may not get one nowadays since COVID is over!

 DESIGN AND LOOKS

-When I unboxed the Coway Airmega 150, it was smaller than I expected.
+When I unboxed the Coway Airmega 150, it turned out to be smaller than expected.
 Happens so many times that a product looks larger in pics than in reality.
 Funny thing is that Coway Airmega 150 doesn’t look like a typical air purifier.
-It may seem to be a ventilated rack if seen from only the front.
+It may seem to be a ventilated cabinet if seen from only the front.
 I personally keep things simple in life, as then you can devote greater time to the important things.
-This time around Coway has taken simplicity way too far.
+This time around Coway has taken simplicity to the next level or rather too far.
 And here I am talking about its raw looks which may not be liked by all.
 But, for me its kind of cute little device.

-Coway AP-1019C is available in a single color at the moment i.e. the White color.
-In US, you also get a choice of a Sage Green body.
-Mine is the White one.
+Coway AP-1019C (Airmega 150 model name) is available in a single color option at the moment i.e. White color.
+In US, you also get a choice between a Sage Green or Peony Pink body.
 I cannot think of any air purifier scoring more on minimalism than the Blue Pure 121.
 Coway Airmega 150 definitely is way more endowed to be called minimalist.
 It has an air quality indicator LED to provide feedback on the ambient air quality.
 The air purifier does a small POST when powered up.